Accounting policies

 Impairment testing is performed at the level of the individual cash-generating units (CGUs) or groups of CGUs.
 A CGU is defined as the smallest identifiable group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows from other assets or groups of assets.
 CGUs are generally based on the lowest level of an entity at which – for internal management purposes – the management systematically monitors and controls the contribution to earnings made by the assets concerned, including goodwill.
 However, a CGU may not be larger than an operating segment as defined in IFRS 8 ‘Operating Segments’.
 In particular, CGUs are considered to be clearly defined and independent if the entity’s management has prepared independent forecasts relevant to decision-making for the individual CGUs.

-The relevant CGUs for the purposes of goodwill impairment testing and the CGUs to which brand names have been allocated are the LMH and STILL segments and the Voltas Material Handling Private Limited, Pune, India CGU (referred to below as VMH), which is assigned to the Other segment.
+The relevant CGUs for the purposes of goodwill impairment testing and the CGUs to which brand names have been allocated are the LMH and STILL segments and the KION India Pvt.
+Ltd., Pune, India CGU (formerly Voltas Material Handling Pvt.
+Ltd.), which is assigned to the Other segment.
 The Financial Services segment only generates a finance margin to cover costs and consequently has almost no impact on cash flow and does not earn any material excess profit.
 As a result, no goodwill from the original purchase price allocation (PPA) was allocated to this CGU when the new segment structure was defined in 2012 in accordance with IAS 36.87.

 The recoverable amount of a CGU is determined by calculating its value in use on the basis of the discounted cash flow method.
 The cash flows forecast for the next five years are included in the calculation for the impairment test in accordance with IAS 36.33(b).
 The financial forecasts are based on assumptions relating to the development of the global economy, commodity prices and exchange rates.
-The budget for 2014, the medium-term planning for 2015/2016 and the projections for 2017 to 2018 were used to determine the cash flows.
-Cash flows beyond the five-year planning horizon were extrapolated for the LMH and STILL CGUs using a growth rate of 1 per cent (2012: 1 per cent).
-A growth rate of 5.0 per cent (2012: 3.0 per cent) was used for VMH on a perpetuity basis to take account of forecast trends for the high-growth market of India and the high level of inflation.
+The budget for 2015, the medium-term planning for 2016 to 2017 and the projections for 2018 to 2019 were used to determine the cash flows.
+Cash flows beyond the five-year planning horizon were extrapolated for the LMH and STILL CGUs using a growth rate of 1.0 per cent (2013: 1.0 per cent).
+A growth rate of 5.0 per cent (2013: 5.0 per cent) was used for KION India Pvt.
+Ltd., Pune, India (referred to below as KION India) on a perpetuity basis to take account of forecast trends for the high-growth market of India and the high level of inflation.

 CGU cash flows are discounted using a weighted average cost of capital (WACC) that reflects current market assessments of the specific risks to individual CGUs.
 The underlying capital structure for the LMH and STILL CGUs is determined by comparing peer group companies in the same sector.
-The beta factor derived from the peer group was 1.07 (2012: 1.08).
-Yield curve data from the European Central Bank (three-month average, rounded) was used; the risk-free interest rate as at 1 November 2013 was 2.75 per cent (2012: 2.5 per cent).
-The market risk premium derived from empirical studies of the capital markets was set at 5.75 per cent (2012: 6.0 per cent) and was within the bandwidth recommended by the technical committee for business valuation and administration (FAUB) of the German Institute of Auditors (IDW), which is 5.5 per cent to 7.0 per cent.
-The market risk premium decreased by 0.25 percentage points compared with 2012 owing to the increase in the risk-free base rate from 2.50 per cent to 2.75 per cent and the lower inflation forecast of 1.75 per cent (2012: 2.0 per cent) for Germany with a generally declining implied return on equity of currently 8.75 per cent.
-The assumed country risk was 0.28 per cent for the LMH CGU (2012: 0.20 per cent) and 0.45 per cent for the STILL CGU (2012: 0.50 per cent).
-A leverage ratio of 25.4 per cent (2012: 22.7 per cent) was calculated based on the capital structure determined for the peer group.
+The beta factor derived from the peer group was 1.09 (2013: 1.07).
+Yield curve data from the European Central Bank (three-month average, rounded) was used to determine the risk-free interest rate; as at 1 November 2014 the rate was 2.0 per cent (2013: 2.75 per cent).
+The market risk premium derived from empirical studies of the capital markets was set at 6.75 per cent (2013: 5.75 per cent) and was within the bandwidth recommended by the technical committee for business valuation and administration (FAUB) of the German Institute of Auditors (IDW), which is 5.5 per cent to 7.0 per cent.
+The market risk premium increased by 1.0 percentage point compared with 2013 owing to the decrease in the risk-free base rate from 2.75 per cent to 2.0 per cent.
+The inflation forecast for Germany and the implied return on equity remained unchanged year on year at 1.75 per cent and 8.75 per cent respectively.
+The assumed country risk was 0.25 per cent for the LMH CGU (2013: 0.28 per cent) and 0.42 per cent for the STILL CGU (2013: 0.45 per cent).
+A leverage ratio of 27.8 per cent (2013: 25.4 per cent) was calculated based on the capital structure determined for the peer group.

-The impairment test carried out as at 31 December 2013 did not reveal any need to recognise impairment losses for the existing goodwill of the LMH, STILL and VMH CGUs.
+The impairment test carried out in the fourth quarter of 2014 did not reveal any need to recognise impairment losses for the existing goodwill of the LMH, STILL and KION India CGUs.
 Based on the results of sensitivity analysis, we do not expect that significant impairment losses will need to be recognised for goodwill, even if key assumptions vary within realistic limits.